 Photo courtesy of Chia-Yu Shih circa ~2008 shortly after the telescope was upgraded from 7 to 13 elements.
-This telescope is located on Maunaloa at an altitude of 11,240 feet (3,427 meters) and Maunakea is visible above the clouds in the background.
+This telescope is located at the NOAA facility on Maunaloa at an altitude of 11,240 feet (3,427 meters) and Maunakea is visible above the clouds in the background.
 The 13 antennas and associated receivers operate from 86 to 102 GHz and are mounted to a rigid carbon fiber 6-m platform.
 The platform position is controlled by a unique hexapod drive system.
 This project is also known as the Yuan-Tseh Lee Array or YTLA after the former president of Academia Sinica in Taiwan.

 I began my career with ASIAA on this project back in 2002 and have many fond memories of working closely with several of the staff members who are still at ASIAA.
 I'm saddened to say that the project has come to an end as of December 2021.